 2-It is an increase in double income households and working women segment, customers are looking for a different life style.
-This affects on growth of retailing in India.
+This affects on

-3- Retailers because of their proximity to customers are in a position to get a pulse of the market tastes and communicate the same to the manufacturers.
+3- Retailers because of their proximity to customers o get a pulse of the market tastes and communicate the same to the manufacturers.